Credit Risk Scorecard Monitoring

 In its basic form, a credit risk scorecard can be a formula in a spreadsheet.
 While this can be a manual process that takes time to find and input the necessary data elements, it does provide consistent feedback because the formula is adopted within an organization.
 Credit teams with scorecard capabilities within their ERP or risk management solution can automate the function for instant decisions.
 According to Medium, companies that use robotic process automation for banking tasks see a return on investment of 100% within three to eight months.
 Implementing a scorecard to open new accounts is the foundation for automating the credit function and is a key differentiator for modern, proactive credit departments.

 The benefits of automation include:

 Scorecard automation reduces exposure to high-risk accounts.

-With an instantaneous process for decisions, less data is needed to handle routine or obvious approvals or declines.
+With an instantaneous decision-making process, less data are needed to handle routine or obvious approvals or declines.

-The consistent, repeatable process ensures equal treatment of each applicant by removing any subjectivity.
+The consistent, repeatable process ensures equal treatment of each applicant by removing subjectivity.

 After the automation is implemented, the formula can be re-evaluated and applied for subsequent invoices to increase approval rates.